 - practicing safe sex, such as using condoms

-- getting routine screening and early diagnosis for suspected STIs in both yourself and your partner
+- getting routine screening and early diagnosis of suspected STIs in both yourself and your partner

 - finishing all treatment prescribed for an STI